Do you often need to use a ladder for either job or home use? If yes, you have to learn how to tie off a ladder for safety.

-Generally, a ladder stabilizer which is also known as a stand-off is a device that features a wide cylindrical arm and a non-skid rubber pad.
+Generally, a ladder stabilizer, also known as a stand-off, features a wide cylindrical arm and a non-skid rubber pad.

 It is primarily used on walls, gutters, roofs, or windows to increase ladder stability along with helping users reach working aloft easily.

 It is attached to the ladder top and then placed on the working exterior.
 The device does not require excessive setting and is available for all types of extension, straight and leaning ladder.